This fintech-focused VC firm just closed a $75 million debut fund; backers “came out of the woodwork” – TechCrunch

 TC: Will the fact that the DOJ is suing to block Plaid’s sale to Visa, citing Visa’s monopoly power, have a chilling effect?

 JG: We haven’t seen that.
-A lot of people are discounting that complaint and thinking it will gets ouf this in the end via SPAC.
+A lot of people are discounting that complaint and thinking it will get out of this in the end via SPAC.
 The company was doing north of $100 million in revenue, and given where these businesses trade, Plaid could go public and see an amazingly successful outcome.

 It’s not just Plaid, by the way.
-There are 40 SPACs that are focused on fintech alone [meaning publicly trade blank-check companies that have to merge with a target in two years’ time].
+There are now 40 SPACs that are focused on fintech alone.
 Just think about the outcomes that have to happen in the next two years.